skellis46/slipbox/improvisation and the threshold of the self.md

 > in a dance improvisation, the process of creating is not the means of realizing _a_ dance, it is _the_ dance itself.[@sheets-johnstone-1981-thinkinga p.399]

-That this is an article about dance improvisation is somewhat arbitrary.
-It could be many other practices that afford insight into the threshold.
-It is merely the practice of my expertise.
-But this also provides an opportunity to consider/assess the peculiarities of dance improvisation in this context, and its limits.

 ### 2.2 Flow